 Young Person Befriending Service – Young people aged 14 – 18 who are living anywhere in Dorset.

 How can I refer someone for befriending support?

-If you would like to make a referral, please download and complete both the referral forms below.
-Make sure you include details of the member of staff responsible for the clients care.
+If you would like to make a referral, please download and complete the referral forms below.
+Make sure you include details of the member of staff who is working with the individual.

 Develop your skills and experience whilst supporting people experiencing mental or emotional wellbeing challenges.
 For many people befriending can be hugely rewarding as it provides the opportunity to ‘give back’.
 It can also be a stepping-stone to employment and or professional training.